If you or someone you care about is living with dementia, it’s important to know that help is available across Shropshire, Telford and Wrekin.

 Setting up simple ways for group members to stay in touch, like WhatsApp

 These groups play an important role in helping people with dementia feel supported, understood and part of their community.
-Speak to your Dementia Link Worker, GP, or memory clinic team to find out what’s available in your area.
+Speak to your Dementia Link Worker, GP, or the Alzheimer’s Society to find out what’s available in your area.

 Our Dementia Multidisciplinary Team is currently in development, with plans underway to ensure a fully integrated and comprehensive service.
 More information will be available soon.